 A successful crowdfunding campaign allows you to prove there is an interest for your movie in the marketplace.
 And because you have already garnered a few thousand dollars, you now have a much greater incentive to finish what you start – You wouldn’t want to let your sponsors down, right?

-If you would like more information on how to find and build relationships with prospective investors, you might want to check out my get movie money guide.
+If you would like more information on how to find and build relationships with prospective investors, you might want to check out Tom Malloy’s Guide To Finding Film Investors.
 In the guide, you will get valuable step-by-step tips on how to build relationships with rich and successful people in your home town.
 Find out more here.